Skip to content

 Exclusion criteria

-1. Performance status \< 80% (TJU Karnofsky) for patients ≥ 60 years old or \<70% for patients \< 60.
-2. Hematopoietic Cell Transplant-Comorbidity Index (HCT-CI) Score \> 4 points for patients ≥ 60 years old or \> 5 points for patients \< 60.
-3. HIV positive 4.
-Active involvement of the central nervous system with malignancy 5.
-Inability to obtain informed consent 6.
-Pregnancy 7.
-Patients with life expectancy of \< 6 months for reasons other than their underlying hematologic/oncologic disorder 8.
-Patients who have received alemtuzumab within 8 weeks of the transplant admission, or who have recently received horse or rabbit anti-thymocyte globulin and have an anti-thymocyte globulin level of \> 2 ugm/ml 9.
-Patients with evidence of another malignancy, exclusive of a skin cancer that requires only local treatment, should not be enrolled on this protocol
+* Human immunodeficiency virus (HIV) positive * Active involvement of the central nervous system with malignancy * Inability to obtain informed consent * Pregnancy * Patients with life expectancy of =\< 6 months for reasons other than their underlying hematologic/oncologic disorder * Patients who have received alemtuzumab or anti-thymocyte globulin (ATG) within 8 weeks of the transplant admission; (documented by the absence of these agents in the medical record) * Patients with evidence of another malignancy, exclusive of a skin cancer that requires only local treatment, should not be enrolled on this protocol

 Design outcomes